cert-manager/website/content/docs/installation/supported-releases.md

 this category.

-Fixes for critical bugs are (usually) immediately back-ported by creating a new patch release for the two currently supported releases.
+Fixes for critical bugs are (usually) immediately back-ported by creating a new patch release for the currently supported releases.

 <h4 id="long-standing-bugs">Long-standing bugs</h4>